Bond With Your Horse |

 There are many excellent books on Feeding.
 I would recommend 'The BHS Manual of Horsemanship' and 'The Horse Nutrition Bible' by Ruth Bishop.

-Talk to your Feed Supplier or I would recommend talking to:
+Talk to your Feed Supplier.

 Exercise: Ensure that your horse is getting as much turnout time as possible.